 Sometimes, research into the holdings of the Moravian Music Foundation culminates with a published anthem or other newly edited musical work.
 As custodian of a seemingly bottomless well of 18th and early 19th century works for voices and instruments, with words in German and in alte Deutsche Schrift (old German script), as well as instrumental works, the Foundation holds many opportunities.
 While the study and “resurrection” of this beautiful music is meaningful and welcomed, please be aware of other Moravian musical “treasure troves” waiting to be unlocked and explored.

 The following definitions are crucial to the understanding of the Moravian Music Foundation’s holdings and of research into “Moravian music.”

 Moravian music: works written by Moravian composers, or works written on Moravian themes or tunes.

-Holdings of the Moravian Music Foundation: music housed in the headquarters of the Moravian Music Foundation in Winston-Salem, NC, or in the Archives of the Northern Province, Moravian Church in America, in Bethlehem, PA.
+Holdings of the Moravian Music Foundation: music housed in the vaults of the Moravian Music Foundation in Winston-Salem, NC or in Bethlehem, PA.
 It is vital to note that the term “holdings of the MMF” is not synonymous with the term ”Moravian music!”
 Not all Moravian music is housed with the Foundation, nor is all of the music in the Foundation collections “Moravian.”
 Quick look

 In addition, most of this music does not belong to the Moravian Music Foundation but to the congregations of the Moravian Church in America.
 The Foundation is not the owner, but rather (under contract with these Church entities) the sole custodian and curator of this vast storehouse of musical craftsmanship and artistry.
 These holdings encompass music both sacred and secular, instrumental and vocal, solo, chamber, and orchestral, of varying periods — and of varying quality and interest.